 In the 1920s, his music fell out of popular appeal.
 Also, his beloved wife, Alice died in 1920.
-The shock of losing his wife, discouraged him from much composition in the 1920s.
+The shock of losing his wife discouraged him from making compositions in the 1920s.

 However, in the early 1930s, there was a revival of interest in Elgar’s music.
 The BBC organised a festival of his works to celebrate his 75th birthday.
 Towards the end of his life, Elgar achieved his lifelong ambition to be recognised as a great composer.
 His Land of Hope and Glory are always the grand finale to the BBC Proms series of classical music.

 Towards the end of his life, he made some gramophone recordings, becoming one of the first great classical composers to see the potential of recording music.